cafca/displaybot/README.md

 # Updates

 If you want to update the bot unattended you can create a cron entry that executes `scripts/update.sh`.
-To do this run `crontab -e`, move to the bottom and add a new line
+To do this run `sudo crontab -e`, move to the bottom and add a new line

     0 * * * * /home/pi/displaybot/scripts/update.sh